 Resources for Patients

-Eligibility Project Access patients must be referred by a health care provider.
-Most patients are referred from Montgomery Cares clinics.
+Eligibility Project Access patients must be referred from their Montgomery Cares home clinic.
+We do not accept direct requests from patients.
 Eligible patients:

 Project Access is administered by the Primary Care Coalition and funded by Nexus Montgomery and Montgomery County.
 Core funding is augmented by in kind contributions of volunteer physician specialists and diagnostic facilities as well as grants and donations secured by the PCC.
 This web page has not been reviewed or approved by the Montgomery County Department of Health and Human Services or the Nexus Montgomery Board of Managers.